-Appropriate Assessments have been carried out with respect to the potential of aquaculture to have a significant effect on the Conservation Objectives of the SPA and SAC (Marine Institute, 2018 & 2019 and Niras, 2018 & 2019).
+Appropriate Assessments have been carried out with respect to the potential of aquaculture to have a significant effect on the Conservation Objectives of the SPA and SAC (Marine Institute, 2018 and Niras, 2018).
 These are considered to hold significant data to provide data required to assess the significance of an effect posed by an aquaculture site on the SPA and SAC.

-Site Reference T6/476 (Proposed Site Application) lies within Castlemaine Harbour SAC and SPA and it is considered, from best available data, that there is potential for the establishment of a new site to have a significant negative effect on the conservation objectives of the SPA in terms of SCI (waterbird) displacement and disturbance.
+The proposed site applications lie within Castlemaine Harbour SAC and SPA and it is considered, from best available data, that there is potential for the establishment of a new site to have a significant negative effect on the conservation objectives of the SPA in terms of SCI (waterbird) displacement and disturbance.